Transformations are on the horizon for Ireland’s education system

 Changes to STEM education in Ireland are designed to better align the system with the skills required by multinational companies with headquarters in the republic.
 In addition to many ICT, pharmaceutical and medical companies, nearly a quarter of STEM employers in Ireland are in the finance sector.

 Ireland has one of the highest levels of maths, science and computing graduates per capita in the EU, a level that is nearly double that of the US.
 But it needs more to stay at home to meet demand.
-Due to the continued expansion of STEM careers in Ireland, the country also needs more research masters and PhD enrolments to fulfil its strategy.
+Due to the continued expansion of STEM careers in Ireland, the country also needs more research masters and PhD students to fulfil its strategy.

 The rapid reduction in Irish students travelling to UK institutions is a trend that could hurt future scientific collaboration.
 Both the UK and Ireland have benefited hugely from knowledge exchange for many years.
 The demand for graduates and teachers in Ireland, coupled with the uncertainty around Brexit, could damage future partnerships and opportunities for learning.